 Because all the DataSource peers are subscribed to at once, this type of data service configuration is best used when the DataSource peer in each source group is responsible for supplying data for a subset of the subject range subscribed to.
 In the above example, if

-You can deploy multiple instances of an Integration Adapter, all supplying the same data, so that no individual Adapter becomes overloaded.
-The Liberator’s data service is configured to send each successive subscription request to the Adapter that has the smallest number of existing subscriptions:
+You can deploy multiple instances of an Integration Adapter, each supplying the same data, so that no individual Adapter becomes overloaded.

-# Load balanced FX Pricing sources add-peer remote-name fxpriceadapter1 remote-label fxpriceadapter1 remote-type active end-peer add-peer remote-name fxpriceadapter2 remote-label fxpriceadapter2 remote-type active end-peer add-data-service service-name fx-prices include-pattern ^/FX add-source-group required add-priority remote-label fxpriceadapter1 remote-label fxpriceadapter2 end-priority end-source-group end-data-service
+# Load balanced FX pricing sources add-peer remote-name fxpriceadapter1 remote-label fxpriceadapter1 remote-type active end-peer add-peer remote-name fxpriceadapter2 remote-label fxpriceadapter2 remote-type active end-peer add-data-service service-name fx-price include-pattern ^/FX add-source-group required add-priority (1) remote-label fxpriceadapter1 remote-label fxpriceadapter2 end-priority end-source-group end-data-service

-fxpriceadapter2, each supplying the same set of FX instrument prices.
+fxpriceadapter2.
+They each supply the same set of FX instrument prices.

 fx-prices data service refers to these two peers.
 This tells Liberator to route each FX subscription request to whichever of